Notre Dame–USC football rivalry: 2010s

-USC defeated Notre Dame on the road for an unprecedented fifth straight win in South Bend.
-It was the first night game played in South Bend in 21 years.
+USC defeated Notre Dame on the road for an unprecedented fifth-straight win in Indiana.
+It was the first night game played at Notre Dame in 21 years.
 The turning point came in the third quarter.
-Down, 17–10, Notre Dame drove all the way to the USC 1-yard-line and were poised to tie the score when a fumbled snap from center was returned the other way for a touchdown by USC's Jawanza Starling to make it 24–10.
-For the game, Notre Dame debuted a shiny gold helmet.
+Down 17–10, Notre Dame drove all the way to the USC 1-yard-line and was poised to tie the score when a fumbled snap from center was returned the other way for a touchdown by USC's Jawanza Starling to make the score 24–10.
+For the game, Notre Dame debuted a brighter gold helmet that more closely matched the shade of the university's golden dome atop its Administration building.
 Nearly 50 recruits attended the game.